 NYS lawmakers continue budget talks

 ALBANY, N.Y.
-(NEWS10) – New York State lawmakers are plugging away to pass a budget by the April 1st deadline.
-This afternoon leaders held a General Budget Conference Committee meeting dubbed the “mothership” to kick off the real discussions, now that the houses have laid out their proposed budgets.
+(NEWS10) — New York State lawmakers are plugging away to pass a budget by the April 1 deadline.
+Tuesday afternoon, leaders held a General Budget Conference Committee meeting dubbed the “mothership” to kick off the real discussions now that the houses have laid out their proposed budgets.

 “The Senate Majority budget improves educational opportunities, increases school aid, it implements statewide universal pre-k.
 It asks the wealthiest New Yorkers and large corporations to do a little more to help in New York’s recovery,” said Stewart-Cousins.